 A Breakthrough in Genetic Genealogy

-With the case remaining unsolved for years, the RNC turned to genetic genealogy, a groundbreaking technique that utilizes DNA to trace family lineage.
+With the case remaining unsolved for years, the RNC turned to genetic genealogy, a groundbreaking technique that utilizes DNADNA, or Deoxyribonucleic Acid, is the genetic material found in cells, composed of a double helix structure.
+It serves as the genetic blueprint for all living organisms.
+More to trace family lineage.
 However, previous attempts to identify the victim using distant relatives proved futile.
-Then, a year ago, a crucial breakthrough occurred when a woman from the United States uploaded her DNA.
-She turned out to be John Doe’s third cousin, indicating a shared ancestry.
+Then, in early 2024, a crucial breakthrough occurred when a man from the United States uploaded his DNA.
+He was John Doe’s first cousin, indicating a shared ancestry.

-Despite being adopted at birth, the woman’s DNA connection established that her great-grandparents and the victim’s great-grandparents were siblings.
-This revelation provided a crucial clue about the victim’s ethnic origin, as both the woman and John Doe were found to have Cuban heritage.
+This revelation provided a crucial clue about the victim’s ethnic origin, as both the man and John Doe were found to have Cuban heritage.
 Const.
 Greg Davis, the lead investigator on the case, affirmed this significant finding.
+Further investigation confirmed the victim’s identity as Temistocle “Temi” Fernandez Casas, a Cuban national who arrived in Canada on a tourist visa in April 1992.
+There is no record of Casas traveling to Newfoundland, and it remains unclear how he ended up in the province

 Unraveling the Identity

-While progress has been made regarding the victim’s ancestry, several key details about John Doe’s life remain a mystery.
-The RNC believes that he was killed sometime between 1994 and 1997, but the exact cause of death is being withheld to prevent jeopardizing the ongoing investigation.
+While progress has been made regarding the victim’s ancestry, several key details about Fernandez Casas’s life remain a mystery.
+The RNC believes that he was killed sometime between 1997 and 1998, but the exact cause of death is being withheld to prevent jeopardizing the ongoing investigation.
 It is confirmed, however, that he was a victim of homicide.

 Extensive Investigation Efforts

 Over the past two decades, the RNC has diligently explored various avenues to solve the Conception Bay John Doe case.
 Their efforts have included media conferences, isotope analysis, submission of the victim’s DNA to national databases, and sharing dental records with authorities in the United States.
-Despite these exhaustive measures, identifying the victim has proven elusive.
+Despite these exhaustive measures, identifying the victim had proven elusive until the recent genetic genealogy breakthrough.

 Insights from Isotope Analysis

-In 2001, the RNC conducted isotope analysis to gain insights into the victim’s life.
+In 2007, the RNC conducted isotope analysis to gain insights into the victim’s life.
 This process involves examining chemical signatures in remains to determine the regions where an individual has lived.
-Through the analysis of teeth and hair samples, investigators were able to ascertain that John Doe likely resided in the southeastern United States between the ages of nine and 14.
+Through the analysis of teeth and hair samples, investigators were able to ascertain that Fernandez Casas likely resided in the southeastern United States between the ages of nine and 14.
 Additionally, the isotopes found in his hair suggested that he had been in Newfoundland and Labrador approximately 13 months before his death.

 The Urgent Appeal and Reward

 Const.
 Greg Davis, deeply invested in the case during his 11-year career, has passionately appealed to the public for assistance.
-With only one profile standing between them and the victim’s identification, Davis encourages individuals with Cuban ancestry to upload their profiles to GEDmatch or to directly contact the RNC’s investigators.
-To incentivize cooperation, the RNC has announced a $50,000 reward for information that leads to the identification of Conception Bay John Doe.
+With the victim’s identity now established, Davis encourages individuals who may have known Fernandez Casas or have information about his activities in Canada to come forward.
+To incentivize cooperation, the RNC has announced a $50,000 reward for information that leads to the resolution of the case.